 - Samurai Jack: Aku seems to function as his own entire bureaucracy and secret police (since he seems to spend a lot of time watching people on his view screens, and personally meets with even the lowliest informant, mercenary or dignitary).
 He also constantly goes to personally fight Jack or act to destroy something which might let him return to the past.

-- The Springfield Mafia in The Simpsons.
+- The Springfield Mafia.
 And for that matter the Springfield Police.
-And every other organization in Springfield but for the Stonecutters, wait, No-Homers.
+And every other organization in Springfield but the Stonecutters/No-Homers.

 - The police are an odd one because, when necessary, they do have a large force (even if we only know the names of three), and other times it is explicit they're just the three.